cotes2020/jekyll-theme-chirpy/_posts/00CodeNote/language/Python/API/2020-09-16-API-SOARorRESTful.md

 **API** (Application Programming Interface)
-- web API generally refers to <font color=red> both sides of computer systems communicating over a network</font>:
+- web API generally refers to <font color=OrangeRed> both sides of computer systems communicating over a network</font>:
   - the `API services` offered by a server
   - and the `API` offered by the client such as a web browser.
 - a set of routines, protocols and tools for building software applications.